nibble-4bits/aws-local-stepfunctions/README.md

 This package lets you run AWS Step Functions locally, both in Node.js and in the browser!

-> NOTE: This is a work in progress.
-Some features defined in the specification might not be supported at all yet or might have limited support.

 ## Table of Contents

 - [Features](#features)